Seeking to grow her agency, an Executive Coaching client asked me: “When is it time to hire a salesperson to bring in new clients?”

 Sales hiring rarely goes smoothly at agencies.
 In my work as an agency consultant, I keep hearing a version of this: “I hired a salesperson to grow my agency.
 They aren’t getting results.
 Is it time to fire them?”

 There are lots of bad salespeople out there.
-But part of this is your own fault—if you hire too soon, hire the wrong salesperson, and/or manage them poorly.
+But part of this is your own fault—if you hire too soon, hire the wrong salesperson, use the wrong sales hiring process, and/or manage them poorly.
 Fortunately, that means you can also prevent and fix the problem.

 16 Signs it’s too Early to Hire a Salesperson at Your Agency